Hara History, Family Crest & Coats of Arms

 The surname Hara was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they held a family seat from ancient times.

-Important Dates for the Hara family
+Early History of the Hara family

 This web page shows only a small excerpt of our Hara research.
 Another 111 words (8 lines of text) are included under the topic Early Hara History in all our PDF Extended History products and printed products wherever possible.